darktable-org/luadocs/content/lua.scripts.manual/scripts/examples/darkroom_demo.md

 ## Usage

-* require this script from your main lua file
+* start this script from script manager

 ## Additional Software Required